Top 25 Foods of Saint Lucia, the Helen of the West Indies

 The local ingredients are always fresh and, as well as being purchased from supermarkets, can be found at roadside stalls selling fruits, vegetables, and meat.

-Local juices are a given, not only found at eating establishments but also in the fridge of every St Lucian.
-Fruits are seasonal and juices are available dependent on what is in season.
-For example, citrus fruits are at peak season during the months of September to November, during which time mandarins, tangerines, oranges, grapefruit, sweet oranges, sour oranges, grafted oranges, Pomelo (locally known as Shaddock), limes and lemons can be found in abundance.
+Local juices are a common sight not only in restaurants but also in the refrigerators of every St Lucian.
+These juices feature fruits that are in season, ensuring a variety of flavors based on the time of year.
+For example, citrus fruits are at peak season during the months of September to November, during which time mandarins, tangerines, oranges, grapefruit, sweet oranges, sour oranges, grafted oranges, Pomelo (locally known as Shaddock), limes, and lemons can be found in abundance.

 1. Green Fig and Saltfish

 Green fig and saltfish are known as the national dish of St Lucia.
 Rumor has it that saltfish, sometimes substituted with cod, was extremely affordable during the time of slavery and was purchased in bulk by slave owners to feed their slaves.